Basil Doroszkiewicz: As Metropolitan of Warsaw and All Poland

 After the death of Metropolitan Stefan (Rudyk) of Warsaw and all Poland, he was elected as his successor on 24 January 1970.
 The state authorities supported the candidacy of Bishop Bazyli as the new head of the Polish Orthodox Church due to the content of the memorandum he had previously submitted with proposals for transformations in the church and the new nationality policy of Polish Orthodox Church.
 The Office for Religious Affairs also found that Bazyli's unfavourable attitude towards the Polish Catholic Episcopate and his support for the ecumenical movement, as well as his understanding of the changes taking place in the world, were in his favor.
 Finally, it was found that Bazyli was a spokesman for the Polish and socialist raison d'état both in his domestic and foreign activities.

 The enthronement of the new head of the Church took place on March 1, 1970, in the Cathedral of St. Mary Magdalene in Warsaw under the leadership of Patriarch Ephrem II of Georgia, with the participation of delegations from the Patriarchates of Constantinople, Moscow, Romania, Serbia, Bulgaria and the Autocephalous Churches of Georgia, Czechoslovakia and Greece.
 According to the researcher Antoni Mironowicz, his election as Metropolitan of Warsaw and all of Poland was a key event in the process of regaining stability by Polish Orthodox Church after World War II.

 On 12 October 1970, the metropolitan founded the Polish-speaking Church of Saints Cyril and Methodius in Wrocław, at that time the only such pastoral institution in Poland.
 He was convinced that only the polonization of pastoral care in the diocese would prevent the development of ethnic conflicts in its territory, as well as stop the departure of the faithful to the Catholic Church.

 In the year of the election of Metropolitan Bazyli, with his participation, work on the new internal statute of Polish Orthodox Church and the parish statute were finalized.
 In the same year, the council of bishops, under the direction of the metropolitan, also reorganized the schools run by the church, including the theological seminary in Warsaw.
-A new church press organ was also established, in addition to the Russian-language Tserkovnogo Vestnik, the news of the Polish Orthodox Church began to be published in Polish.
+A new church press organ was also established, in addition to the Russian-language Tserkovny Vestnik, the news of the Polish Orthodox Church began to be published in Polish.

 In the years 1971–1972, the metropolitan corresponded with the Catholic Primate of Poland, Stefan Wyszyński, regarding Orthodox-Catholic conflicts over the ownership of religious buildings in Polany, Komańcza and Rokosowo.
 He also continued efforts to create a diocese, or at least two deaneries, in Podkarpacie.

 In 1971, he was registered as a secret collaborator with the pseudonym Włodzimierz.
 According to the assumptions of the Security Service of the Polish People's Republic, his cooperation was to consist in infiltrating the Church and "nationalist circles" within it and abroad, as well as acting against the Roman Catholic Church.
 He was considered to be one of the most valuable secret collaborators among the Orthodox clergy.